amitstein9/Drone-Identification-Using-Micro-Doppler/README.md

-# Synthetic Dataset Creation, CNN Training and Evaluation Guide
+# Drone Identification Using Micro Doppler

-This repository contains code to generate a synthetic dataset, train a CNN, evaluate it, and classify new signals.
+This repository contains code to generate a synthetic dataset, train a CNN, evaluate it, and classify micro-Doppler–based drone signals.

 ---